European-Unified-ID/EUID-docs/docs/guides/operator-guide-aws-marketplace.md

 # EUID Private Operator for AWS Integration Guide

 The EUID Operator is the API server in the EUID ecosystem.
-For a Private Operator service running in AWS Marketplace, the EUID Operator solution is enhanced with [AWS Nitro](https://aws.amazon.com/ec2/nitro/) Enclave technology.
+For a <Link href="../ref-info/glossary-uid#gl-private-operator">Private Operator</Link> service running in AWS Marketplace, the EUID Operator solution is enhanced with [AWS Nitro](https://aws.amazon.com/ec2/nitro/) Enclave technology.
 This is an additional security measure to help protect EUID information from unauthorized access.

 ## EUID Private Operator for AWS